Get in Touch

 Requirements

-Basic Windows knowledge; familiarity with OO technology may be beneficial.
+Basic Windows knowledge and understanding of OO technology may be beneficial.

 21 Hours